Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 JA: You created a lot of unique dishes on the show, using different flavor combinations.
 What are some go-to ingredients for you?
 Is there anything you love to use that can be sourced locally in Arizona?

 DU: Nopales cactus salsa.
-Nopales is something that’s huge out here.
+Nopales is huge out here.
 It’s super high in vitamins and minerals.
 It’s super healthy!
 You can grill it.
 You can make quesadillas.
 You can make salsa.
 The other thing is palo verde; you can take the pods and boil them.
 I’ve made hummus out of it.

 JA: What a great way to keep fiber-rich ingredients from our beautiful desert in your rotation!
 Prickly pear cactus has amazing anti-inflammatory properties that can even help keep gum disease at bay.
 We must know, what’s your favorite food?